Hometown: Melbourne, VIC

 That form carried her back into the WNBA where she starred for the Dallas Wings, breaking the WNBA record for points in a game with an incredible 53-point performance while also helping the Wings reach the playoffs.

 For the Opals, Cambage was a dominant presence as they advanced through the Commonwealth Games undefeated to win a gold medal.
-Following the Games, Cambage was named in the Opals team for the 2018 FIBA World Cup where she was named to All-Star five as she led the Opals to a Silver medal.
+Following the Games, Cambage helped lead the Opals at the 2018 FIBA World Cup where she averaged 23.8 points and 10.5 rebounds per game.

 2007-2009 – AIS (WNBL)